ionic-team/ionic-docs/src/pages/vue/quickstart.md

 ## Where to go from here

 This guide covered the basics of creating an Ionic Vue app, adding some basic navigation, and introducing Capacitor as a way of building native apps.
-To dive deeper into building complete Ionic apps with Vue and Capacitor, follow our [First App guide](/docs/vue/your-first-app).
+To dive deeper into building complete Ionic Framework apps with Vue and Capacitor, follow our [First App guide](/docs/vue/your-first-app).

 For a more detailed look at Ionic Frameworks’s components, check out the [component API pages](https://ionicframework.com/docs/components).
 For more details on Vue, review the [Vue Docs](https://v3.vuejs.org/).
 To keep building native features, see the [Capacitor docs](https://capacitor.ionicframework.com/docs/).